Piano Chord Progressions – Everything You Need to Know

 Notes: bVI means the FLATTENED VI chord.
 I/iii means to play the I chord with a iii note as the bass

-Circle Chord Progressions
+Circle Progressions

 A circle chord progression is one where each successive chord seems to naturally flow from the previous chord.